orsonteodoro/gcf2/profiles/gaming/README.md

       scenario that leads to premature permadeath.
 For casual gaming, KFENCE has acceptable performance tolerance.
 For competitive gaming, the performance is unacceptable.
 KASAN may cause a 2-4 FPS drop.

+    - For trusted code integrity on both kernels, KCFI may have a 1.08x worst case performance penalty which may go over the 1 FPS drop for 60 FPS systems.

 ## Performance bump policy